Roundtable Policy: Confidence-Weighted-Consensus Aggregation Improves Multi-Agent-System Reasoning: Benchmarking Datasets

-Table~\ref{tab:subdomain_mapping} illustrates the mapping between several UCLA courses (from the prelim exams spanning 2006--2024) and our six defined subdomains in Material Science.
+Table~\ref{tab:subdomain_mapping} illustrates the mapping between several UCLA courses (from the prelim exams spanning 2006--2024) and our six defined subdomains in \textsc{Multi-Faceted Physical Reasoning}.
 The table indicates the number of questions per course and marks (\checkmark) the corresponding subdomains covered by each course.
-And Table~\ref{tab:course_names} Mapping from numeric course codes to official course names in the UCLA MSE Graduate Program.
+And Table~\ref{tab:course_names} Mapping from numeric course codes to official course names.

-In our multi-task framework, each question is paired with a corresponding key—forming a question-key pair—that encapsulates its unique characteristics and domain-specific attributes.
+In \mt, each question is paired with a corresponding key—forming a question-key pair—that encapsulates its unique characteristics and domain-specific attributes.
 This design enables a fine-grained classification of tasks, as each key serves as an identifier for the subdomain and the underlying problem-solving facet it represents.
-In our dataset, which is constructed from high-quality, authoritative UCLA prelim exams, each question is not only rigorously structured but also assigned a key that maps to distinct subdomains within Material Science.
-This approach allows for a combinatorial evaluation across various tasks and provides a nuanced understanding of the performance of large language models (LLMs).
+In our dataset, which is constructed from high-quality, authoritative UCLA prelim exams, each question is not only rigorously structured but also assigned a key that maps to distinct subdomains within Physical Science.
+This approach allows for a combinatorial evaluation across various tasks and provides a nuanced understanding of the performance of LLMs.
 Moreover, the explicit association between questions and keys facilitates a higher resolution in assessment, offering insights into the model's capability to address the subtle distinctions inherent in each category.